- Home

 Diana Reep (D. C. Reep) has been a writer since she invented horror stories for classmates in elementary school.
 As an English professor at The University of Akron, she taught technical writing, film studies, popular culture, and the Arthurian legend while publishing textbooks, literary biographies, and a Silhouette Romance.
 No longer grading papers, she's writing historical fiction for YA and adult readers focused on events around the beginning of the 20th century, e.g., The Dangerous Summer of Jesse Turner, Kiss'd, Luke Under Fire: Caught Behind Enemy Lines, and Chicago Movie Girls.
 She is a member of the Authors Guild, Women's Fiction Writers Association, Historical Novel Society, and the Society for Children's Book Writers and Illustrators.
 Publishers Weekly has called her historical fiction "vivid," "fast-moving," and "entertaining."
 Living in the Midwest, she crosses her fingers every fall, hoping the coming winter will be mild.

-Janet Roberts writes character-driven, contemporary fiction set wholly or partially in Western PA, where her roots run deep.
+Janet Roberts lives in Pittsburgh, PA, where she writes contemporary fiction set wholly or partially in Western PA.
 Her readers know to expect a female character who awakens to the discovery of her own inner strength while facing adversity.
-Her award-winning novel What Lies We Keep (2024) combines cybersecurity with domestic suspense.
-It is the 2024 winner of the Literary Titan Silver Award, Firebird Book Award, Pencraft Summer Awards for Literary Excellence — Suspense, and TAZ Award — Mystery; 2025 International Impact Book Awards —Contemporary Fiction/Realistic Fiction; and a 2024 finalist for the American Writing Awards’ Hawthorne Prize, 2024 American Fiction Awards — Best New Fiction, and 2024 American BookFest Best Book Awards — Best New Fiction.
-Her poetry has been published in the Pittsburgh Post-Gazette and in San Fedele Press’s Art in the Time of COVID-19.
-A member of Women’s Fiction Writers Association (WFWA), Pennwriters, and Sisters in Crime, she’s a former global leader in cybersecurity education and awareness with over a decade of experience.
-She lives in Pittsburgh, PA, where Frick Park is her favorite place for a hike.
+Her award-winning novel What Lies We Keep (2024), called “a deeply intelligent work” — Kirkus Reviews, combines cybersecurity with domestic suspense.
+A member of WFWA, Pennwriters, and Sisters in Crime, she’s a former global leader in cybersecurity education and awareness.
+This is her first year as a Rising Star Judge.
+When she’s not writing, Frick Park is her favorite place for a hike.
 She loves travel, wandering through bookstores in other countries, reading on her porch swing, and sharing a bottle of wine with friends.

 J. Marie Rundquist is the is the author of three women's fiction novels: All I’m Asking, As Though You Were Mine (an IPPY silver medalist), and her most recent release, This isn’t Everything You Are.
 She has been a member of the WFWA Board of Directors and remains active in various areas of the organization.
 This is her third year as a Rising Star judge.